-REQUEST FOR PROPOSALS for Lease of Permanent School Fund Land for Storage of Carbon Dioxide
+REQUEST FOR PROPOSALS

+Lease of Permanent School Fund Land for Storage of Carbon Dioxide

 As Meckel et al. note, the Texas GLO has the authority to lease underwater storage resources off the Texas coast out to 10.35 miles.
-While Louisiana state waters extend 3.45 miles offshore, the complexity of the Louisiana coastline with its many inlets, canals, and wetlands, means that the area controlled by the Office of Coastal Management, which is within the Department of Natural Resources, is actually larger than that of Texas.
+While Louisiana state waters extend 3.45 miles offshore, the complexity of the Louisiana coastline, with its many inlets, canals, and wetlands, means that the area controlled by the Office of Coastal Management, which is within the Department of Natural Resources, is actually larger than that controlled by the Office of Coastal Management in Texas.

 The point is that Texans and Louisianans can take steps today to advance offshore carbon storage:

-At present, there are no insurmountable obstacles to transport of CO2 from inland sources for storage in state coastal waters. ...
-Impacts to wetlands must be mitigated or offset, but again there is a well-established process for doing so and it may be avoided entirely by re-using existing drill pads, platforms, and other infrastructure (Meckel et al., 2021, p.
+At present, there are no insurmountable obstacles to transport of ${\rm CO_2}$ from inland sources for storage in state coastal waters. . . .
+Impacts to wetlands must be mitigated or offset, but again there is a well-established process for doing so and it may be avoided entirely by re-using existing drill pads, platforms, and other infrastructure (Meckel et al. 2021, p.
 9).